drupalprojects/drush-vagrant/README.md

 -----------

-Drush Vagrant Integration provides Drush commands to accomplish common Vagrant tasks, and enables a powerful templating framework ('blueprints').
-It simpli- fies building collaborative, distributed development and testing environments, that encourage the use of Drupal development best-practices.
+Drush Vagrant Integration provides Drush commands to accomplish common Vagrant tasks, and provides a powerful templating framework ('blueprints').
+It also has tools to implement Drush aliases for Vagrant projects and VMs, thus allowing simpler remote control of Vagrant projects.

+Drush Vagrant is intended to simplify building collaborative, distributed development and testing environments, that encourage the use of Drupal best- practices.
 Projects can easily be cloned and shared via Git, or even bundled into blueprints that others can use as templates for their own development environments.

+While initially developed (via the Aegir-up project) as a Drupal and Aegir development tool, Drush Vagrant itself is not Drupal-specific.
+It provides generally useful wrappers around Vagrant, and can thus assist in building and testing non-Drupal projects, such as Puppet modules.

 DEPENDENCIES
 ------------